Duo sentenced for multiple armed robberies at Charlotte gas stations: DOJ - NewsBreak

 Anderson pled guilty to Hobbs Act robbery and possession and brandishing of a firearm in furtherance of a crime of violence.
 Lopez pled guilty to conspiracy to commit Hobbs Act robbery and Hobbs Act robbery.

 Court documents showed on Nov.
-1, 2020, the two robbed and attempted to rob multiple Charlotte gas stations within an hour.
+1, 2020, the two robbed and attempted to rob multiple Charlotte gas stations within an hour.🚨 Queen City News is TRACKING CRIME where you live.
+CLICK HERE

 The first attempted robbery happened around 12:45 a.m. at a 7-Eleven on Nations Ford Road.
 During the incident, the store clerk saw Anderson approaching with what was thought to be a rifle or shotgun.
 That clerk activated the door’s remote lock mechanism and called 911; Anderson and Lopez fled the scene in their car.